JPranav795/Pranav_Pranav_Final.Integrated.Project/README.md

 - **User Feedback**:
   - On valid input:
-    - Displays an alert (e.g., "Thank you, [Name]!
+    - Displays an alert ("Thank you, [Name]!
 Your message has been sent to Dr. Nut.").
     - Resets the form for reuse.
   - On invalid input:
     - Shows an error alert (e.g., "Please fill out all fields.").

 - **Event Handling**:
   - Targets the form by its ID (`contact-form`) to avoid affecting other elements of the website.

+- **Interactivity**:
+  - Handles the scrolling of the page.
+  - Make the buttons wiggle when hovered.

 ## Features